Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/decryptying-using-bitlocker.md

 icon: material/lock-check
 ---

-# Decrypting a BitLocker Encrypted Drive
+# :material-lock-check: Decrypting a BitLocker Encrypted Drive

 BitLocker is a powerful encryption tool pre-installed on many retail notebooks, particularly those running Windows 11.
 This guide will walk you through the process of decrypting your system drive (usually the `C:` drive) using BitLocker.